GiuseppeSpathis/unibo__projects__ChessVerse/README.md

 # ChessVerse

-University project for software engineering 2023-2024, at University of Bologna.
+University project for Software Engineering 2023-2024, at the University of Bologna.
 An online ReallyBadChess game.
-The project's purpose was to create something apparently working; the code, structure and everything here is very ugly.

-## Install
+## Installation

-Clone this repo and launch the provided `docker-compose.yml`.
+Clone this repository and launch the provided `docker-compose.yml`.
-You first need to setup environment variables: `server-nginx/chessverse.env`, `env/credentials.env` (there's a script for generating random ones), `.env`.
+First, you need to set up the environment variables: `server-nginx/chessverse.env`, `env/credentials.env` (a script is provided for generating random values), and `.env`.
-We also provide a `chessverse.conf.template` file for a nginx server; note that it contaians some variables: our approach is to use `envsubst` and the env file `chessverse.env`.
+We also provide a `chessverse.conf.template` file for an Nginx server.
+Note that it contains some variables; our approach is to use `envsubst` with the environment file `chessverse.env`.
-This setup doesn't expose any port, but assumes the use of a proxy server (e.g. nginx), which would communicate with the chessverse containers on the `default` network; change it if you use another network.
+This setup does not expose any port, assuming the use of a proxy server (e.g., Nginx), which will communicate with the chessverse containers on the `default` network.
+You can modify this if you are using a different network.

-## Doc
+## Documentation

-We endeavour to keep the documentation clear, consistent and updated at all time, so both our team and whoever wants to look at out project can understand it, or at least its structure, despite the large amount of files, services etc.
+We strive to keep the documentation clear, consistent, and up-to-date at all times so that both our team and anyone looking at our project can understand it—or at least its structure—despite the large number of files and services.
-All documentation shall be put in the `doc/` folder.
+All documentation is located in the `doc/` folder.

-Here are the main points ant paths about it:
+Here are the main points and paths regarding it:

-*	schemas:
+* Schemas:
   - `infrastructure.drawio`
   - `mockup*.jpg`
   - `repository-structure.md`
   - `schema*.jpg`
-*	agile definitions:
+* Agile Definitions:
   - `definitions.md`
-*	folders containing sprints information:
+* Folders containing sprints information:
   - `backlogs`
   - `goals`
   - `retrospective`
   - `review`
   - `slides`
-*	project and development:
+* Project and Development:
-	-	`code`: actual documentation for the code
+  - `code`: actual code documentation
   - `workflow`: conventions about our development process

-## Project development methods
+## Project Development Methods

-**Membri del Team:**
+**Team Members:**
 - Giuseppe Spathis (PO) - 0001043077
 - Luca Gabellini (SM) - 001020370
 - Nico Wu (Dev) - 0001028979